nikhaldi/exception_notification-rake/README.md

 ### Customization

 You can pass configuration options to `ExceptionNotifier::Rake.configure`.
-It accepts all the same options as standard `ExceptionNotifier` (see [its documentation](https://github.com/smartinez87/exception_notification)).
-These options will be applied only to notifications sent as a result of Rake failures.
+These will be passed through to each notifier you configured with `ExceptionNotifier` (see [its documentation](https://github.com/smartinez87/exception_notification) for details on options).
+The options will be applied only to notifications sent as a result of Rake failures.

 The most likely options you'll want to use are `:email_prefix` and `:exception_recpients`.
 Example: